chef/chef-vault/README.md

     knife vault isvault VAULT ITEM
     knife vault itemtype VAULT ITEM

-    Note: While creating the VAULT ITEM, ITEM name should not end with '_keys', if you included '_keys' then the VAULT will be treated as an ordinary data_bag instead of as a vault.
+    Note: Creating a VAULT ITEM with an ITEM name ending in "_keys" causes the VAULT to treat it as an ordinary `data_bag` instead of as a vault.

 #### Global Options